Плямиста гарячка Скелястих Гір (ПГСГ)

 • Polymerase chain reaction (PCR)

 Clinicians should suspect Rocky Mountain spotted fever in any seriously ill patient who lives in or near a wooded area anywhere in the Western Hemisphere and has unexplained fever, headache, and prostration, with or without a history of tick contact.
-A history of tick bite is elicited in about 70% of patients.
+A history of tick bite is elicited in about 60% of patients (see CDC: RMSF).

 Testing is usually required to confirm RMSF but because of the limitations of currently available tests, clinicians typically must make treatment decisions before receiving results of confirmatory testing.

 If patients have a rash, a skin biopsy should be taken from the rash site.
 PCR or immunohistochemical staining, which can provide fairly rapid results, is used.
-Sensitivity of these tests is about 70% when tissue specimens are collected during the acute illness and before antibiotic treatment is started.
 However, a negative test result does not justify withholding treatment when clinical manifestations suggest RMSF.

 Culture of R. rickettsii is available only at specialized laboratories.